fxlin/p3-tee/docs/quickerstart.md

 Run QEMU with exactly the same commad, but no `nc` is needed since the terminals launch on your local machine.
 There might be delays because of the Internet communication, but the overall experience is good.

+##### Troubleshoot

+If the port is already in use, "make run-only" just hangs (I guess xterm hangs) with no output, unlike `nc` which tells you "Address aready in use".
+If that happens, use `netstat` to check for port and try a unused one.

 ##### Result

 The screenshot below shows the end result on Windows with `ssh` client `OpenSSH_for_Windows_8.1p1, LibreSSL 3.0.2`.
 No separate xserver installation is required to make it work.